Josef-Hlink/DeepQL/README.md

 ## Usage

-From the root directory, you can now run the package with the command `dql`
+From the root directory, you can now run the package with the command `dql`.

-  - When using for the first time, run with the help flag to see the available arguments: `dql -h` or `dql --help`
+When using for the first time, run with the help flag to see the available arguments: `dql -h` or `dql --help`.

 If _setup.py_ did not work (step 4), please manually identify & install the dependencies and run the project with `python3.10 dql/main.py`.